January 16, 2013 Roberto Puzzanghera4 comments

 localhost, the internal subnet

-10.0.0., and the external server's IP are allowed to use the MTA as a relay (RELAYCLIENT=""), and does not face a GREETDELAY.
+10.0.0., and the external server's IP are allowed to use the MTA as a relay (RELAYCLIENT=""), and do not face a GREETDELAY.

 All other clients are allowed to send us emails (